WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-10-26-Digging-through-data-is-testing.markdown

-# Sometimes you test without ever executing a single test
+# Sometimes you test without executing a single test

 ![A stick figure cartoon of a person contemplating log data with the word "skip" repeating and the person thing "things seem a little too skippy"](/assets/diggingthroughdataastesting.jpg)